 Would you like to discover more New York City attractions?
 Let’s visit other world-famous landmarks like the Statue of Liberty, the Empire State Building, the One World Trade Center, or Central Park.

-Do you want to learn more about the Brooklyn Bridge?
-In this FAQ, we answer frequently asked questions about New York's oldest bridge:
+Want to learn more about the famous Brooklyn Bridge?
+Then you are lucky!
+In this FAQ we answer the most frequently asked questions about New York's oldest bridge.
+Get ready for an exciting adventure!

 The Brooklyn Bridge can be accessed by foot or bicycle from Brooklyn or Manhattan.
 There are access points on Tillary Street in Brooklyn and Centre Street in Manhattan.